alarm-clock.org/timer/egg-timer

 Other timers

-Alarm-Clock.org is new, and we want it to be the best countdown, reminder, and event site online.
+We want alarm-clock.org to be the best countdown, reminder, and event site online.
 If you have an idea to make it better, we'd love to hear it.

 Every suggestion is read and reviewed.
 We can't promise to act on them all, but they directly shape what we build next.